Fgruntjes/s3-plus/readme.md

 ## Installation

-Currently, you can clone this repo and run locally with `npm start`.
-S3 Plus is not yet published, as it is a WIP with various issues needing to be ironed out.
-Once it is published, you will be able to install with:
+Install with:

 `npm i -g s3-plus`

 The `s3-plus` command will then become available for you to use.

-You must also have the AWS CLI installed and credentials set up for this software to work.
+You must also have the AWS CLI installed and credentials set up for S3 Plus to work.

 ## What can this do?